jtz15/jtz15/README.md

 * 🛠️ Developer Tools: Jira, Git/GitHub, VS Code, Bash, Yarn, Brew, Confluence, Postman, Object Oriented Programming

 🚀 Experience
-* Back-end Software Engineer intern @Mark43 => Currently building a reverse geocoding REST API for Mark43’s Computer-Aided Dispatching System (CAD) used by police dispatchers.
+* Back-end Software Engineer intern @Mark43 => Built a reverse geocoding REST API for Mark43’s Computer-Aided Dispatching System (CAD) used by police dispatchers.
 Users enter in a Lat/Long coordinate and the closest address is returned using a triangulation computation SQL query.
 Java Guice project with MySQL and Maven.

 * Front-end Lead Developer intern @RBC => Led front-end development work for a team of 4 developers.
 Designed custom components in Figma and created a React dashboard to automate preventing and resolving outages for SREs powered by a ML model.
 Reduce 30% of incident by 2024 and cost savings of $5.3 million in IT resources to resolve issues.